"Clair de Lune"—Debussy's Masterpiece From "Suite Bergamasque"

 Debussy Playing Piano in 1893

-The Boy & the Man Behind the Music
+The Boy and the Man Behind the Music

 Claude was born in Saint-Germain-en-Laye, France in 1862.
 He showed musical talent very early and the momentum only continued to build: